oiltanker/CmakeResources/Readme.md

 ## Description

-CmakeResources is the project dedecated to developing accordingly named script that provides functionality that helps with creating **/** compiling **/** coding resource bundels for CMake **/** C++.
+CmakeResources is the project dedecated to developing accordingly named script that provides functionality that helps with creating **/** compiling **/** coding resource bundles for CMake **/** C++.

 ## Usage:

 ### Main `ResourcesLists` file
 CmakeResporces works by reading resource configuration files named 'ResourcesLists.txt'.
 The main ResourcesLists file should be located in the CMake source directory.
-It shold contain all resource bundle defenitions, a resource bundle defenition should be as folows:
+It should contain all resource bundle definitions, a resource bundle definition should be as follows:
 ```YAML
 <bundle_name>:
   description: <bundle_description>